Recommended Audio Equipment .....

 understand where you are coming from, but I have figured out how to make CD playback "musical" and that is my source

 of choice for a lot of reasons that are practical to me.
-If that makes me a musical heretic, so be it.
-There are a good number of
+If that

 reasonably priced DACs (Digital to Analog Converters) that will take the digital output from a modest CD player and make it